Misanful/DotFiles/README.md

 # DotFiles
-i3-Gaps environment with Dmenu, Polybar, Ranger and more stuff..
+i3-Gaps environment with Dmenu, Polybar, Ranger and more stuff taken from random places on the internet.